WoutPitje/AiQuizMaker2/Documentation/performance-optimization.md

 # Performance Optimization Guide

 ## Overview
-This guide covers performance optimizations implemented in AiQuizMaker and provides monitoring and tuning strategies for optimal performance.
+This guide covers performance optimizations implemented in 🧠 QuizAi and provides monitoring and tuning strategies for optimal performance.

 ## Recent Performance Improvements